Do I have to use Multi-Factor Authentication?

 What are my options if I often work from a single office?

-Some staff and faculty members with significant administrative duties spend most of their time in an office, or teach mostly online from a GHC or home office, might choose to have a desk phone as the primary means of 2FA.
+Some staff and faculty members with significant administrative duties spend most of their time in an office, or teach mostly online from a GHC or home office, might choose to have a desk phone as the primary means of MFA.
 You can elect to use push notifications or other options as a backup for when you are away from your office.

 What does the Duo app cost?

-Which applications will require 2FA access?
+Which systems will require MFA?

-Where will I be prompted?
+Where will I be prompted for MFA authentication?
 Classrooms?

 What are my options in a “worst-case” scenario where I have no way to use Duo?